A Couple’s Love Encompasses All

 The Godsey home is located near the community of Crab Orchard in Cumberland County, Tennessee.
-High school sweethearts, Dana, a home health physical therapist’s assistant with Amedisys, and Rick, who works at Middle Tennessee Natural Gas, will celebrate their 30th wedding anniversary in March.
-They have one son, Jackson, 18.
+High school sweethearts, Dana, a home health physical therapist’s assistant with Amedisys, and Rick, who works at Middle Tennessee Natural Gas, will have been married more than 30 years.
+They have one son, Jackson.
 Also sharing their home is Dana’s sister, Teri, who was diagnosed with Alzheimer’s at age 59.

 Rick photographed the cabin for this article, and Dana unfolded the inspiring – and serendipitous – story in the narrative below.

 When we were first married we both dreamed of having a log home, but it was just a young couple dreaming.
 We purchased Rick’s grandfather’s home, and there we stayed for 26 years.
 We finally decided it was time to move on.

 We knew we would like to build a home, but the whole dream of a log home seemed like a million years ago.
 We began looking for land.